particle-iot/spark-sdk-ios/README.md

 [![Build Status](https://travis-ci.org/AFNetworking/AFNetworking.svg)](https://travis-ci.org/Spark-SDK/Spark-SDK)
 -->
 # Spark SDK
-Cocoapod library of Spark iOS SDK
+Spark iOS SDK Cocoapod library
-Spark iOS SDK enables iOS apps to interact with Spark-powered connected products via the Spark Cloud.
+The Spark iOS SDK enables iOS apps to interact with Spark-powered connected products via the Spark Cloud.
 Library will allow you to easily manage active user sessions to Spark cloud, query for device info, read and write data to/from Spark Core/Photon devices and (via exposed variables and functions) publish and subscribe events to/from the cloud or to/from devices (coming soon).